MysteryBlokHed/BetterDiscordPlugins/plugins/Spammer/README.md

 ```

 Where `123` is the interval to wait in seconds.

+### Stopping Spam

+To stop spam, send `.spamstop` or `.spamstop()`.
+This will stop all running spammers.
-Stop all spam threads by disabling and re-enabling the plugin.
+Spammers can also be stopped by disabling the plugin.